biostar-dev/g-sdk/docs/_tutorials/go/install.md

 1. Download the latest version of Go library from [github]({{ site.last_ver }})
 2. Unzip the archive file
-3. Add the _src_ directory to GOPATH
+3. Add the installation directory to GOPATH

 ## Examples